George Armstrong Custer: Grant, Belknap and politics

 In 1875, the Grant administration attempted to buy the Black Hills region from the Sioux.
-When the Sioux refused to sell, they were ordered to report to reservations by the end of January, 1876.
+When the Sioux refused to sell, they were ordered to report to reservations by the end of January 1876.
 Mid-winter conditions made it impossible for them to comply.
 The administration labeled them "hostiles" and tasked the Army with bringing them in.

 Custer was to command an expedition planned for the spring, part of a three-pronged campaign.
 While Custer's expedition marched west from Fort Abraham Lincoln, near present-day Mandan, North Dakota, troops under Colonel John Gibbon were to march east from Fort Ellis, near present-day Bozeman, Montana, while a force under General George Crook was to march north from Fort Fetterman, near present-day Douglas, Wyoming.

 Custer's 7th Cavalry was originally scheduled to leave Fort Abraham Lincoln on April 6, 1876, but on March 15 he was summoned to Washington to testify at congressional hearings.
-Rep. Hiester Clymer's Committee was investigating alleged corruption involving Secretary of War William W. Belknap (who had resigned March 2), President Grant's brother Orville and traders granted monopolies at frontier Army posts.
+Rep. Hiester Clymer's Committee was investigating alleged corruption involving Secretary of War William W. Belknap (who had resigned March 2), along with President Grant's brother Orville and traders granted monopolies at frontier Army posts.
 It was alleged that Belknap had been selling these lucrative trading post positions where soldiers were required to make their purchases.
 Custer himself had experienced first hand the high prices being charged at Fort Lincoln.

 Concerned that he might miss the coming campaign, Custer did not want to go to Washington.
 He asked to answer questions in writing, but Clymer insisted.
 Recognizing that his testimony would be explosive, Custer tried "to follow a moderate and prudent course, avoiding prominence."
 Despite this, he provided a quantity of unsubstantiated accusations against Belknap.
 His testimony, given on March 29 and April 4, was a sensation, being loudly praised by the Democratic press and sharply criticized by Republicans.
 Custer wrote articles published anonymously in The New York Herald that exposed trader post kickback rings and implied that Belknap was behind them.
 During his testimony, Custer attacked President Grant's brother Orville on unproven grounds of extorting money in exchange for exerting undue influence.
 Historian Stephen E. Ambrose speculated that around this time Custer was presented with the idea of becoming the Democratic candidate in the upcoming 1876 United States presidential election, adding further motivation for Custer to rejoin his regiment and win further accolades in the Sioux Wars.